Preamble

 Core Values:

-Writing WA believes in the following eight principles and values as central to ethical and moral conduct.
-We see these values as integral to our belief in the importance of writing as both an art-form and as a community.
+Writing WA is committed to upholding the following four values as central to ethical and moral conduct, because they are integral to our belief in the importance of writing:

 Obligations of the Organisation: